Harry Pearson (audio critic): Early years

 Harry Hall Pearson, Jr. was born on January 5, 1937, in North Wilkesboro, North Carolina to Harry Pearson (Sr.) and his wife Joyce (née Welborn).
 Pearson lived in North Wilkesboro until his parents' divorce in 1947.
 After the divorce, Harry and his younger sister moved to Charlotte, N.C., to live with their mother.
 After completing high school in Charlotte, Harry attended Duke University.
 After graduating from Duke University, Harry became a newspaper reporter and columnist, writing for several prominent publications in North Carolina, Tennessee, and Arkansas.

 In Arkansas, Pearson was an environmental investigative reporter for the Pine Bluff Commercial where he wrote a series of articles that were influential in the campaign to save the Buffalo National River.
 Harry left the Pine Bluff Commercial when he was recruited by Bill Moyers to become the environmental writer for Newsday in New York.
+Pearson was nominated for a Pulitzer Prize during his time at Newsday.

 The Absolute Sound

 While working at Newsday, Harry started an underground magazine for audiophiles from his Victorian home in Sea Cliff, N.Y.
 The first issue of The Absolute Sound appeared in the spring of 1973 with Pearson acting as editor-in-chief and publisher.
 Under Pearson, TAS was published every other month from 1973 until the 1990s.
 Pearson decided to name his magazine after the philosophy behind the idea of an "absolute sound", which he defined as the "sound of actual acoustic instruments playing in a real space."
-In his reviews, Pearson established the principle that a subjective audio review is not a matter of taste, but that the "absolute sound" should be the standard in evaluating the qualities of components or recordings.
+In his reviews, Pearson established the principle that an objective audio review is not a matter of taste, but that the "absolute sound" should be the standard in evaluating the qualities of components or recordings.
 In the early years, TAS accepted no advertising from manufacturers.
+Pearson stated that one's reaction to that criteria could be termed as "subjective," but the observation of how music sounded in real life, and one's familiarity of that was not subjective, but objective, which is what reviews were based upon.

 In reaction to the prevailing mode of audio reviewing at the time, Pearson and TAS reviewed audio equipment based on how it sounded and not relying on measurements.
 This subjective style of audio reviewing was similar to that of J. Gordon Holt, the founder of the audiophile magazine Stereophile.
 Pearson has often stated that Holt served as the inspiration for him becoming an audio reviewer and starting TAS.
 Along with Holt, Pearson developed a new language to describe what he was hearing and thus influenced a generation of audiophiles and manufacturers in their pursuit of better sound.
 According to The New York Times, Pearson "laid the foundations of a philosophy and vocabulary that helped give rise to a worldwide subculture of high-end audiophiles...
 He wrote about recorded music with the conviction and nuance that food critics brought to haute cuisine."